xmkevinchen/CKMessagesKit/README.md

 ## Release Note

+### 1.0.6
+- Instead of putting inputToolbar as inputAccessoryView in `CKMessagesViewController`, now just a subview.
+- When inputToolbar expand higher, move the messages up automatically

 ### 1.0.5
 - Refactor `CKMessagesInputToolbar` and its components implementation.
 Make the implementation more **SOLID**
     - `CKMessagesInputToolbar` now is more like `UINavigationBar`, focus on laying out items, instead of setting up items, like *Send* button.